 Within London the Mayor's London Plan also forms part of the development plan.
+The Council also works with other West London boroughs in producing a waste Local Plan.

 The consultation process of a DPD can broadly be broken down into five stages: